 In an effort to combine the logic of science with the seduction of sex, here are six reasons why we should rethink HIV prevention as we know it.

+1. 60 percent of young people living with HIV are unaware of the fact.
 According to the national Centers for Disease Control and Prevention, 60 percent of young people who are HIV-positive are unaware that they are living with the virus.
 Some HIV-negative men and women believe that a person who discloses their HIV-positive status pose a risk that is too big to take, but a person who is positive but hasn't been diagnosed carries a higher viral load than someone who is aware of their status and on treatment.

 Get tested and, if you are HIV-positive, get treatment.
 Encourage your friends to talk about the virus so that no one is living in fear or shame.
 It is time to rethink HIV prevention as we know it, and put an end to the willful ignorance that keeps people in the dark -- and in danger of contracting or transmitting HIV.

 Be sure to follow Advocate on your favorite social platform

 DON'T MISS THE OUT100 SPECIAL 3 DAY MARATHON STARTING NOVEMBER 24TH!

 Journey through the year’s influential Out100 – the most iconic and long-standing celebration of LGBTQ+ icons and allies – in a 1-hour television special spotlighting the LGBTQ+ people shaping the world today.